not-lucky/GeminiKeyManagement/README.md

 ## Usage

-The script has two main actions: `create` and `delete`.
+The script has three main actions: `create`, `delete`, and `sync`.

 ### Creating API Keys

-To create Gemini API keys for all users listed in `emails.txt`:
+To create a new "Gemini API Key" in each project that doesn't already have one:

 ```bash
 uv run main.py create